A Hybrid Retrieval-Generation Neural Conversation Model: Experiments

 \subsubsection{\textbf{Automatic Evaluation}}

 We present evaluation results over different methods on Twitter/ Foursquare data in Table \ref{tab:exp_similarity_based_eval}.
 We summarize our observations as follows: (1) If we compare retrieval-based methods and HybridNCM with pure generation based methods such as Seq2Seq, Seq2Seq-Facts and KNCM-MTask-R, we find that retrieval-based methods and HybridNCM with a retrieval module achieve better performance in terms of BLEU and ROUGE-L. This verifies the competitive performance of retrieval-based methods for conversation response generation reported in previous related works \cite{DBLP:conf/ijcai/SongLNZZY18}.
-(2) Both HybridNCM-RS and HybridHCM-RSF outperforms all the baselines including KNCM-MTask-R with multi-task learning proposed recently by Ghazvininejad et al. \cite{DBLP:journals/corr/GhazvininejadBC17} under BLEU and ROUGE-L. The results demonstrate that combining both retrieved and generated response candidates could help produce better responses in conversation systems.
+(2) Both HybridNCM-RS and HybridHCM-RSF outperform all the baselines including KNCM-MTask-R with multi-task learning proposed recently by Ghazvininejad et al. \cite{DBLP:journals/corr/GhazvininejadBC17} under BLEU and ROUGE-L. The results demonstrate that combining both retrieved and generated response candidates does help produce better responses in conversation systems.
 For the two variations of HybridNCM, HybridNCM-RSF achieves better BLEU and worse ROUGE-L. Overall the performances of these two variations of HybridNCM are similar to each other.
 One possible reason is that, the main gain over baselines comes from the retrieval module and the re-ranking process in hybrid ranking module.
 So the differences in the generation module do not change the results too much.
 (3) For lexical diversity metrics like 1-gram/ 2-gram diversity, generation-based methods are far behind retrieval-based methods and HybridNCM, even for KNCM-MTask-R with external grounded knowledge and multi-task learning.
-This result shows that retrieved response candidates have much better diversity comparing with generated response candidates by Seq2Seq models.
+This result shows that the retrieved response candidates are more diverse than the response candidates generated by Seq2Seq models.
 Researchers have studied Maximum Mutual Information (MMI) object functions \cite{DBLP:journals/corr/LiGBGD15} in neural models in order to generate more diverse responses.
 It would be interesting to compare MMI models with IR models for conversation response generation.
-We leave this study to our future work.
+We leave this study to future work.